 This impressive smoked ham features a tasty dry rub, basting sauce, and finishing glaze, instantly making it an eye-catching holiday centerpiece.
 It’s surprisingly easy to make and even easier to eat!

-Learn how to take your holiday ham over the top using a smoker!
-Smoking meats, like chicken wings, chicken breast, and pork loin, is one of my favorite ways to take them to the next level and this smoked ham recipe is no exception.
+Learn how to elevate your holiday ham using a smoker!
+Smoking meats is one of my favorite ways to elevate them, and this smoked ham recipe is no exception.
 Dressed in a dry rub, basting sauce, and tangy glaze, the results are nothing short of spectacular.

 My family and I look forward to the smoked ham every holiday season because its flavors and presentation are out of this world!